Leadership Positions

 Take the lead with the Executive Committee on negotiating a new employment agreement with the Executive Director, if contract is expiring.
 Carefully follow IRS safeharbor rules, spelled out in the ADSA Handbook, in the Executive Committee section.

-Participate in the Midwest SAD meeting, attending if possible, to address the students there gathered.
+Participate in the Midwest USD meeting, attending if possible, to address the students there gathered.

 Write the letter from the President for the ADSA spring newsletter.
 The ADSA staff will request and set a due date.
 Review past newsletters on the ADSA website for background.